Find Out If You or a Loved One is Eligible

-If a person meets the qualifying disability requirements in one of the four areas listed above, they are determined eligible for state services.
+If a person meets the qualifying disability requirements in one of the four areas listed above, they are most likely eligible for state services.
 In order to determine this, you or your loved one should contact DSPD and ask to speak with an intake worker.

 DSPD has intake workers on staff whose primary responsibility is to work with you to determine if you or your loved one is eligible for services.

-During the intake process, you will be asked to provide information to the Division which demonstrates your qualifying disability in one of the four areas that DSPD serves.
-That information may include
+During the intake process, you will be asked to provide information to the Division which demonstrates your qualifying disability in one of the areas that DSPD serves.
+That information may include:

 90 Days to Complete